 The HD Hero 5 comes as a standalone camera for the first time and is good for up to 33ft or 10m underwater with no housing.
-This is great for those adventurers that want to use the camera without housing (to capture the best “stereo” audio) but still run the risk of getting it wet.
+This is great for those adventurers that want to use the camera without housing around water.
+The lack of casing helps to capture the best "stereo" audio.

 2 Inch Rear Touch Screen

 Excellent!
 No more having to buy expensive after market products or a lesser model (silver version) to be able to see what you are filming.
-The Go Pro HD Hero 5 now comes with a 2″ rear touch screen as standard for previewing and playing back your footage.
+The Go Pro HD Hero 5 now comes with a 2" rear touch screen as standard.
+This is great for previewing and playing back your footage.

 For the first time in a Go Pro, the Hero 5 comes with built in video stabilisation.
-I am not sure how effective this is when compared to using a third party stabiliser but anything is better than nothing and it shows that Go Pro are listening to people!
+I am not sure how effective this is when compared to using a third party stabiliser but anything is better than nothing.
+Plus it shows that Go Pro are listening to people!
 Time will tell how good this is.

 You can see from this test footage from a mountain bike that the stabilisation appears to be pretty good:

-This will save us all time and SD card space but I can see hilarity ensuing as friends and family take over (voice) control whenever you have this activated.
+This will save us all time and SD card space.
+However, I can see hilarity ensuing as friends and family take over (voice) control whenever you have this activated.

 Video and Photo Quality

-The HD Hero 4 already produced superb 4K and 2.7K video as well as usable stills but the HD Hero 5 now touts professional grade low-light performance, ultra-sharp image quality and the all-new video stabilization.
+The HD Hero 4 already produced superb 4K and 2.7K video but the HD Hero 5 now touts:

-IS has been a long requested feature among Go Pro users, and it is finally a part of the new Hero 5 camera.
+IS (image stabilisation) has been a long requested feature among Go Pro users.
+It is finally a part of the new Hero 5 camera.

 Another big issue for me in the Hero 4 and all other Go Pro cameras is the barrel distortion.
-I was hoping that Go Pro would eliminate this entirely which they haven’t BUT they have addressed it with a new “Linear Mode” which reduces the effect significantly…apparently.
+I was hoping that Go Pro would eliminate this entirely which they haven't.
+However, they have addressed it with a new "Linear Mode" which reduces the effect significantly.
+Apparently.

-This Linear Mode is separate from all other modes (SuperView, Wide, Medium and Narrow) and has to be set prior to filming and it is only available with wide angle view.
+This Linear Mode is separate from all other modes (SuperView, Wide, Medium and Narrow) and has to be set prior to filming.
+It is only available with wide angle view.
 If (when) I buy this camera, I can see myself leaving the Go Pro HD Hero 5 on this setting for most of my shoots.